 Base-stabilized phosphinidene boranes via silylium-ion abstraction Amy N. Price and Michael J. Cowley* Chem.
 Eur.
 J., 2016, 6248–6252, doi: 10.1002/chem.201600836.

 If you’re interested in joining the group, then please get in touch.
 Whether you are an Edinburgh undergraduate, a potential graduate student, or looking for a post-doctoral position, we are always looking for motivated people to join us.
 Undergraduate students should contact Dr Michael Cowley to discuss opportunities.
-Graduate Students have opportunities to join the group in 2017/2018, including via the Criticat CDT (please apply directly to the CDT, and/or contact Dr Michael Cowley directly).
+Graduate Students have opportunities to join the group in 2019/2020 (contact Dr Michael Cowley directly).
 Other positions are listed on the University of Edinburgh Scholarships and Student Funding website.
 If you are looking for a postdoctoral position, then we will advertise funded positions as they become available.
 If you are interested in applying for funding to work in the group, possible sources of funding are listed here.

 We are looking for PhD candidates for a joint project with the group of Dr Stephen Moggach, also here at the University of Edinburgh.
 The project will use molecular precursors to elemental silicon together with metal-organic frameworks to create new nanostructured forms of silicon, and will involve lots of interesting techniques including inert atmosphere synthesis, crystallography (including at high …